 Cave-in-Rock State Park

 Cave-in-rock is another stunning area to check out.
 It is located along the scenic Ohio River.
 As you walk along the trail, you will notice boats and other river sceneries.

 The 55-foot-wide cave was carved out of the limestone rock by water thousands of years ago.

 The Heron Pond is yet another awesome nature that is worth checking out.
 It is located in Little Black Slough, the largest state-owned natural area in Illinois.
 The drive to this area involves a graveled road of about 1.5 mi.
 It is a highlight of the Cache River State Natural Area.

 Although the trails are not handicapped accessible, it is still a pretty easy hike.
-The trail is a mile round trip and has some informative signs along the way about wildlife and geomorphology of the area.
+The trail is a mile round trip and has some informative signs along the way about the wildlife and geomorphology of the area.